Johannes-Goetz/BigaOS/docs/OFFLINE_MAPS.md

 ### Option B: Use Chart Plotter Integration

-If you have a dedicated chart plotter, Boat OS can overlay position on that.
+If you have a dedicated chart plotter, Biga OS can overlay position on that.

-**Recommended:** Use Boat OS for automation, chart plotter for navigation.
+**Recommended:** Use Biga OS for automation, chart plotter for navigation.

 ## GPS Without Internet